Hexagon/pup/README.md

   your needs.
 - **Process Telemetry and IPC:** Gain deeper insights into managed processes by gathering telemetry data, such as memory usage and current working directory, from Deno client processes.
 Supports inter-process communication for connected processes to interact with each other.
+- **Secure Rest API:** Control and monitor Pup from third party solutions using the build in Rest API.

 > **Note**: Programmatic usage, process telemetry, and IPC are currently available only when running Deno client processes.